nfrade/gaston/ROADMAP.md

 #Gaston, the new vigour-dev-tools
-all api function are promises
+* all api functions are promises
+* most things like ports , defaults are configurable in the package.json

 ---
 ##sourcemaps